Our Multidisciplinary Approach.

 Public Awareness Campaigns

 Each year, Prevention First creates public awareness campaigns to support healthy decision-making.
 The campaigns generate millions of positive impressions.
-Current campaigns include A Dose of Truth, Naloxone Now, Guard and Discard and Let’s Talk Cannabis Illinois.
+Our current campaign is A Dose of Truth.
 In addition to the public-facing component, we actively provide campaign materials for substance use prevention program providers throughout Illinois.

 Resource Centers

-Prevention First designs, develops, and maintains several resource centers, including the Alcohol Policy Resource Center, the Cannabis Policy Resource Center, the Leadership Center, the Mental Health Resource Center, and the Youth Prevention Resource Center.
+Prevention First designs, develops, and maintains several resource centers, including the Alcohol Policy Resource Center, the Cannabis Policy Resource Center, the Leadership Center, the Youth & Caregiver Resource Center, and the Youth Prevention Resource Center.